DanielPalafox/java8-spring-boot-thymleaf-angular/README.md

 ## Configure
 Configure application in application.properties in resources folder (in classpath).
 This file can be overridden with a copy and specific properties in current dir, config folder in classpath or config folder under current dir.
-It also supports
-Spring environment profiles.
+It also supports Spring environment profiles.
 More info in [spring-boot readme](http://projects.spring.io/spring-boot/docs/spring-boot/README.html#toc_6).

 ### Nice to have properties
-- Disable thymleaf cache to allow hot reloading of changes in templates:

-    spring.thymeleaf.cache = false
+See in src/main/resources/application.properties

 ## TODOs
 * using webjars instead of static files